fkshohag/LaraQL/README.md

 ### License

-Corona Generic API package is licensed under the MIT License
+LaraQL package is licensed under the MIT License